BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: PL Fitting Derivation

 \section{PL Fitting Derivation}

 Here, we provide the full derivation for the spontaneous emission model used to fit the PL.
-We provide a the code for preforming this fitting on \href{https://github.com/gideon116/BaCd2P2-a-defect-resistant-GaAs}{GitHub} repository associated with this paper.
+We provide the code for performing this fitting on \href{https://github.com/gideon116/BaCd2P2-aPIT-counterpart-of-GaAs-for-PVs}{GitHub} repository associated with this paper.
 We also provide approximations to this model that are less computationally demanding.
-And finally we give an overview of how we calibrate our micro-PL setup to determine the absolute PL intensity.
+Finally, we provide an overview of how we calibrate our micro-PL setup to determine the absolute PL intensity.